Cray-HPE/canu/readme.md

 #### Generate Switch Config With Overrides
 This option allows you to pass in a file that contains switch configuration that CANU will ignore on config generation.
 A use case would be to ignore the site connection on spine01, or an edge device that CANU does not recognize.

 The override file type is yaml and a single file can be used for multiple switches.
 You will need to specify the switch name and what config to ignore.
+The override file will only match the parent config, we can not match subconfig yet.
+The override feature is using the hierarchical configuration library, documentation can be found here https://netdevops.io/hier_config/.

 Override file example
 ```